 Add blob shapes behind your illustrations or mask your background scene in a blob to create texture and foreground separation.
 Here's how I create these cool blobs without having to draw them yourself!

-User smaller shapes to create a sense energy, movement and rhythm.
+User smaller shapes to create a sense of energy, movement and rhythm.

 Big colorful glows